microsoft/debug-adapter-protocol/specification.md

   label: string;

   /**
-   * If text is not falsy then it is inserted instead of the label.
+   * If text is returned and not an empty string, then it is inserted instead of
+   * the label.
    */
   text?: string;

   /**
    * A string that should be used when comparing this item with other items.
+If
-   * When `falsy` the label is used.
+   * not returned or an empty string, the `label` is used instead.
    */
   sortText?: string;